 Uses for Grapefruit Peel

-Recycling, reusing and decreasing the amount of trash you create are popular ways of being eco-friendly.
+Recycling, reusing and repurposing items you use every day is a popular way of being eco-friendly.
 Even the foods you eat can produce waste that, while biodegradable, doesn't necessarily need to become trash.
 The grapefruit you eat, for instance, is nutritious, but its rind typically finds its way into your garbage can.
 There are a variety of ways you can use that peel, helping you to create less waste.

 Candied Grapefruit Peel